RL-SiLho/SAgA-API-Documentation/README.md

 endpoint request).

 6/ Once that works, you can use the /api/ImputationModeOptions endpoint.
+See [1](https://onlinelibrary.wiley.com/doi/pdfdirect/10.1111/tan.15222) and [2](https://onlinelibrary.wiley.com/doi/pdfdirect/10.1111/tan.70197) for more details about what is imputation and the models we use.
 You should make a GET request.
 You should get a 200 OK response with the following payload:
 ```
 [